manuelsh/manuelsh.github.io/_pages/about.md

 I studied Theoretical Physics at [Imperial College London](https://www.imperial.ac.uk/theoretical-physics/) and in the [Universidad de La Laguna](https://www.ull.es/departamentos/fisica/).

-I do many other things in my free time, like occasionally teaching machine learning in a few universities, competing in [Kaggle](https://www.kaggle.com/manuelsh), contributing to [open source](https://github.com/huggingface/transformers/releases/tag/v4.46.0), writing, reading, etc. I am also lucky to be father of three kids.
+I do many other things in my free time, like occasionally teaching machine learning in a few universities, [coding](https://github.com/manuelsh), a bit of [Kaggle](https://www.kaggle.com/manuelsh), [writing](/blog), reading, etc. I am also lucky to be father of three amazing kids.

-I hope you find something interesting in this website.
+I hope you find something interesting here.

 <!-- ## selected projects